dayogreats/ruby_api_call_lesson/README.md

 ** [ CLIENT ---<<--- Http Res ---<<--- SERVER ]

-# MATERIALS
+# Introduction to the materials
-At the end of this lesson we will use our ruby knowledge as listed above to build a command line ruby application:
+At the end of this lesson we will use our ruby knowledge  to build a command line ruby application:
 - That prompts users to enter a url
 - checks if the uri entered by the user is a valid uri
 - Makes a remote request to an endpoint
 - Then display a returned json data

 ### [Demo](http://www.github.com/dayogreats/ruby_api_call)
-I will walk you through the demo codes.
+We will walk  through the demo codes together.

-# Ruby standard kibraries
+# Ruby standard libraries
 + [Open-uri](https://ruby-doc.org/stdlib-2.3.0/libdoc/open-uri/rdoc/OpenURI.html) is an easy-to-use wrapper for Net::HTTP, Net::HTTPS and Net::FTP
 + [Net::HTTP](https://ruby-doc.org/stdlib-2.3.0/libdoc/net/http/rdoc/Net/HTTP.html) provides a rich library which can be used to build HTTP user-agents
 + [URI](https://ruby-doc.org/stdlib-2.3.0/libdoc/uri/rdoc/URI.html) requiring `net/http` will also require ‘uri’ so you don’t need to require it separately

 In this lesson we will focus on `open-uri` because it makes it possible to open an http, https or ftp URL as though it were a file:

-#Introduction to New Material (I do)
+# Example)

-** SCRAPING THE WEB WITH OPENURI
+** Scraping the web with `open-uri`
 ```
 open("http://www.ruby-lang.org/") {|f|
   f.each_line {|line| p line}